 The 2015 model:

 - Exterior geometry was based on Lockheed Martin drawings, as well as hundreds of photos.
 These include quite a number of photos taken by me here in Anchorage, where we have a squadron of Raptors.

-- Markings emulate the Anchorage "Arctic Warriors" commander's aircraft.
+- Markings emulate basic ("factory" and non-camo) versions of the Anchorage "Arctic Warriors" commander's aircraft.
 NOTE: Due to the unusual layered approach I used on the external markings, these may not transfer to file formats other than .lxo.
-(MODO) However, all the image maps used are included, if you want to use them with your own UV maps.

 - All visible panel lines are actual geometry, not texture maps

 - Moderately-detailed cockpit - Includes upper panel features seen in the images below, but not the joysticks and rudder pedal details

 - Weapons bay openings and doors are modeled, but no interior details or weapons

 - Moderately-detailed under-wing fuel tanks are included.
 (Just turn them off when not in use.)